To request activation or assistance with the OCHS MyChart patient portal, click here.

 Dikke Hansen has nearly four decades of experience in clinical social work and social service administration.
 Most recently, Dikke served as Director of Behavioral Health at Outer Cape Health Services from 2014 until 2021 when she retired from the role.
 An avid traveler, Dikke is also co-founder of Growing Edge Adventures, a company specializing in transformative and healing travel and retreat experiences.
 She holds a Certificate of Mastery on Global Mental Health/Trauma and Recovery from Harvard University and an MSW from Michigan State University.
 A native of Norway, Dikke resides in Wellfleet where she maintains a private therapy practice.

 Ms. Raneo Chilaka is a retired health education and general science teacher.
-She taught, coached and inspired thousands of middle and high school students over four decades in New York, NY, and in Harwich, MA, where she retired in 2017.
+She taught, coached, and inspired thousands of middle and high school students over four decades in New York City and in Harwich, Massachusetts where she retired in 2017.
 During her tenure, she also chaired the Wellness Department for the Monomoy Regional School District and Harwich Public Schools.
 A resident of Harwich, Ms. Chilaka currently serves on the board of directors of the Harwich Council on Aging and is a past secretary of the Cape Verdean Multicultural Auxiliary.
 She holds an undergraduate degree in health and education from Northeastern University and a Master’s degree in health and physical education from Columbia University.
 In 2022, Ms. Chilaka was named the Mercy Otis Warren Cape Cod Woman of the Year.

-Alton Chun is Regional Managing Director of Wequassett Resort and Golf Club and the Red Jacket Resort Collection on Cape Cod.
-Previously he worked in New York where he managed and opened Five Star and Five Diamond hotels from the Mandarin Oriental to the flagship Park Hyatt.
+Alton Chun is Chief Operating Officer at Upland Capital.
+Previously, he served as Regional Managing Director of EOS Hospitality which included the Wequassett Resort and Golf Club and the Red Jacket Resort Collection on Cape Cod.
+Prior to moving to Cape Cod, he worked in New York where he managed and opened Five Star and Five Diamond hotels from the Mandarin Oriental to the flagship Park Hyatt.
 In addition to OCHS, he serves on the Board of Directors of the Harwich Chamber of Commerce and Cape Cod Young Professionals; he is also a member of the Forbes Travel Guide’s Standards Advisory committee.
 Mr. Chun lives with his wife and four children in Yarmouth Port and holds a degree in computer science from the University of Delaware.

 Mr. Epstein is a retired Boston attorney who specialized in cable and telecommunications law, primarily representing municipalities and nonprofit organizations.
 He was also involved, first as its legal counsel, then as President, in the establishment of a Massachusetts chapter of the National Association of Telecommunications Officers and Advisors.
 He is a graduate of George Washington University and Suffolk University Law School.